-The Bucknell Program for Undergraduate Research is a University-wide program providing summer stipends to students to conduct research with faculty mentors.
-Stipends are awarded on a competitive basis by a faculty advisory committee representing all of Bucknell’s academic divisions.
-The advisory committee invites proposals that reflect the broad goals of the Program for Undergraduate Research: ...to expand opportunities for students and faculty to participate in collaborative learning processes designed to dissolve the distinction between teaching and research, and to create a community of learners in which scholarship serves as the basis for teaching and learning.
+The Bucknell Program for Undergraduate Research is a University-wide program providing summer awards to students to conduct research and pursue scholarly projects and creative endeavors with faculty mentors.
+Awards are determined on a competitive basis by a faculty advisory committee representing all of Bucknell’s academic divisions.
+The advisory committee invites proposals that reflect the broad goals of the Program for Undergraduate Research: ...to expand opportunities for students and faculty to collaboratively engage, hands-on, in a scholarly endeavor, together exploring and expanding our collective knowledge, understanding, wisdom, and appreciation.

-ELIGIBILITY: All full-time Bucknell students and faculty are eligible.
-Awards are not available for the summer following the senior year, whether or not the student has been graduated.
-Students in 5-year programs will be eligible during the summer after their 4th year.
+All full-time, undergraduate Bucknell students, and their faculty, are eligible.
+Awards are not available for the summer following the senior year, although students in 5-year degree programs will be eligible during the summer after their 4th year.
 While repeat applications will be accepted, priority will be given to students applying for the first time.
-Note: Due to the limited number of applications available each Bucknell Faculty member is limited to a maximum of two student proposals per funding year.
+Note: Due to the limited number of opportunities available, each Bucknell faculty member is limited to a maximum of two student proposals per funding year.

-REQUIREMENTS: The project should be designed to cover a period of at least eight weeks.
-Each student is required to submit an abstract or short report by August 15, 2013; faculty mentors are asked to send email verification of their students’ research progress.
-In addition, students and mentors are required to participate in the annual Kalman Research Symposium to be held in Spring 2014 at which students present the results of their collaborative efforts.
-Details about the Symposium will be communicated via email in early Spring semester.
+The project should be designed to cover a period of at least eight weeks.
+Students are required to submit an abstract or short report on their research by Aug.
+15, 2018; faculty mentors are asked to send email verification of their students’ research progress.
+In addition, students and mentors are required to participate in the annual Kalman Research Symposium to be held in spring 2019 at which students present the results of their collaborative efforts.
+Details about the Symposium will be communicated via email in early spring semester.
 This public exposition, in the form of a poster session or an oral presentation, also gives the larger Bucknell community the opportunity to meet the program participants and see the results of their research.

-Proposals for the summer of 2013 are due by Friday, February 8, 2013.
-The advisory committee will review applications and notify applicants of their decision by Thursday, March 7, 2013.
+Proposals for the summer of 2018 are due by Tuesday, Feb.
+6, 2018 at 11:59 p.m.
+ET.
+The advisory committee expects to notify applicants of their decision before spring break.